• Former Research Director and Managing Editor

 Andy Carvin

-Andy Carvin is senior fellow and managing editor at the Atlantic Council’s Digital Forensic Research Lab (DFRLab) based in Washington D.C., where he leads the lab’s research and reporting efforts.
+Andy Carvin was the research director and managing editor at the Digital Forensic Research Lab (DFRLab) of the Atlantic Council Technology Programs, where he led the lab’s research and reporting efforts.

-Prior to joining NowThis, Andy was founder and editor-in-chief of reported.ly, a social news initiative at First Look Media.
+After departing NPR, Carvin became founder and editor-in-chief of reported.ly, a social news initiative at First Look Media.
 Using social media and digital forensic tools, reported.ly covered breaking news stories around the world, with a particular emphasis on human rights and social justice.
 The project received the 2015 Online Journalism Award for its groundbreaking use of social media to cover the Charlie Hebdo terrorist attack in Paris.
+In 2018, he served as Asper visiting professor at the University of British Columbia’s graduate school of journalism.

-Andy graduated from Northwestern University with a BS in rhetoric and an MA in telecommunications policy.
-He lives near Washington DC with his wife, two kids, two dogs, two cats, and a very large lathe, which he uses to make wooden bowls and vases in his spare time.
+Carvin graduated from Northwestern University with a BS in rhetoric and an MA in telecommunications policy.
+He lives near Washington, DC, with his wife, two kids, two cats, a dog, and a very large lathe, which he uses to make wooden bowls and vases in his spare time.

 read more